INSIGHTS IN ACTION

 ARR growth is the primary driver for SaaS valuation for good reason.
 It points to demand for your products and services, a healthy market, and future earning potential.
 When SaaS companies confidently use ARR to guide strategic decision making, they are in an ideal position to raise capital and pursue exit opportunities.

-Don’t be tempted to oversimplify ARR.
+Don’t be tempted to oversimplify annual recurring revenue.
 Take the time and effort to capture recurring revenue correctly and ensure that all stakeholders align on a common understanding of every metric that impacts it.
 If you’re going to lock down one thing, lock down your SaaS ARR.

 How?
 With an outsourced CFO service for SaaS companies, even early-stage firms can cost-effectively harness the expertise of high-level financial leadership and a complete finance and accounting team to consistently drive ARR growth and maximize enterprise value.